RaphaelBecquart/IJM-internship/README.md

-  6/ Summarize the worm's data into a CSV file as a list of lists, each containing data for individual reoriented centrioles:
+  6/ Summarize the worm's data:
+  - CSV file as a list of lists, each containing data for individual reoriented centrioles (described in Main_v3, end of the script)
+  - 5 'GRAPH' plots: worm is segmented into 5 anteroposterior segments.
+For each segment we segment the average angle (moving average) of the centrioles according to its location.
+The x axis shows its medio-lateral location (0 = midline) while the y axis represents the angle.
+Each point is a centriole.
+The dark area represents the circular standard deviation (CSTD).

 # TO DO LIST: